abpio/abp-commercial-docs/en/startup-templates/microservice/synchronous-interservice communication.md

       "Authority": "https://localhost:44322",
       "Scope": "ProductService"
     }
-  },
+  }
 ```

-**OrderService.HttpApi.Host** appsettings should look like:
+**OrderService.HttpApi.Host** appsettings should look like below:

 ![Add order service module dependency into the Administration Service](../../images/orderservice-httpapihost-appsettings.png)

 ## IdentityServer Configuration

 > You can also do the same functionality explained in this step by using IdentityServer Management UI.
-However it is a good practice to keep `IdentityServerDataSeeder` updated.
+However it is a good practice to keep `IdentityServerDataSeeder` up to date.

 To keep `IdentityServerDataSeeder` updated, you need to do the following steps in the **IdentityServerDataSeeder.cs** class.
 Note that there are 2 **IdentityServerDataSeeder.cs** classes in the solution: